 7.6.1 Following their review, the person(s) reviewing the appeal may decide:

-(a) To affirm the findings and sanction(s) imposed by the original panel/decision-maker.
+(a) To affirm the findings and sanction(s) imposed by the original decision-maker.

-(b) To reverse or modify the decision and/or sanction(s) of the panel/decision-maker.
-Such reversal or modification shall take place only upon a showing by the respondent of clear and material error on the part of the panel/decision-maker and which error affected the outcome of the case.
+(b) To reverse or modify the decision and/or sanction(s) of the decision-maker.
+Such reversal or modification shall take place only upon a showing by the respondent of clear and material error on the part of the decision-maker and which error affected the outcome of the case.

-(c) To remand the case to the initial level of decision-maker for a supplemental hearing or for a new hearing.
+(c) To remand the case to the initial level of decision-maker for a supplemental hearing.
 Cases will only be remanded based on: